yfauser/capstone-project/docs/report/report.md

 ### Project Overview

-Overhead power lines are susceptible to various outside influences like tree branches falling onto the line, mechanical damage through material fatigue, etc.
+Overhead power lines are susceptible to various external influences like tree branches falling onto the line, mechanical damage through material fatigue, etc.

 Failing power lines can lead to power outages, cutting of whole rural villages and cities from electricity supply, or even worse, line faults can cause fires through heat caused by power resistance and discharges.